Approximation Algorithm for Minimum Weight $(k,m)$-CDS Problem in Unit Disk Graph: Approximation algorithm for --MWCDS

 \begin{definition}[Subset $k$--Connected Subgraph (S$k$CS)] {\rm Let $G=(V,E)$ be a graph with edge weight function $w$, and let $T\subseteq V$ be a terminal set.
 A {\em subset $k$--connected subgraph of $G$} is a subgraph $F$ of $G$ such that for any pair of nodes $u,v\in T$, there are at least $k$ internally disjoint $(u,v)$-paths in $F$.
 The {\em subset $k$--connected subgraph problem} is to find a subset $k$--connected subgraph $F$ of $G$ with the minimum edge weight $w(F)=\sum_{e\in E(F)}w(e)$.} \end{definition}

 Our algorithm for MNW$k$CSN is presented in Algorithm \ref{alg1}.

-Notice that a feasible solution to S$k$CS might perhaps not be a $k$--connected subgraph, because a $k$--connected subgraph requires {\em every pair} of nodes to be connected through $k$ internally disjoint paths (by Menger's Theorem \cite{Bondy}) instead of merely those pairs of nodes in $T$.
-However, $T$ is contained in a $k$-block of $F$, because any pair of nodes in $T$ are connected by at least $k$ internally disjoint paths in $F$, no nodes in $T$ can be separated by any node subset of cardinality less than $k$.
-So, finding a $k$-block of $F$ containing $T$ will be a solution to MNW$k$CS.
+In general, a feasible solution to S$k$CS might perhaps not be a $k$--connected subgraph, because a $k$--connected subgraph requires {\em every pair} of nodes to be connected through $k$ internally disjoint paths (by Menger's Theorem \cite{Bondy}) instead of merely those pairs of nodes in $T$.
+However, under the assumption that $T$ is an $m$-fold dominating set of $G$ with $m\geq k$, the output $F$ must be $k$--connected.
+Suppose this is not true.
+Let $S$ be a $(k-1)$-separator of $F$.
+Since every pair of nodes in $T$ are connected by at least $k$ internally disjoint paths in $F$, there exists a connected component of $F-S$, say $R$, such that $T\subseteq V(R)\cup S$.
+Let $u$ be a node in another connected component of $F-S$.
+Since $u$ has at least $m\geq k$ neighbors in $T$ and $|S|=k-1<m$, node $u$ has a neighbor in $R$, contradicting that $u$ belongs to a connected component of $F-S$ which is different from $R$.
+This argument shows that the output of Algorithm \ref{alg1} is indeed a solution to MNW$k$CSN.

 Next, we analyze the performance ratio of Algorithm \ref{alg1}.